BYU-Applied-Tech/cse-210/cse-210-03/README.md

 - If the puzzle is solved the game is over.
 - If the player has no more parachute the game is over.

 ### Requirements

 The program must also meet the following requirements.

 - The program must include a README file.
 - The program must include class and method comments.
 - The program must have at least four classes.
 - The program must remain true to game play described in the overview.

+### Project Structure

 **Object**: Director